askpatrickw/makernotes/docs/machines/cnc-wood.md

 The maker space has some small pieces of 1/4" MDF you can use for small projects, but if you are going to be doing lots of cuts or many projects, you should bring your own spoil board along with your workpiece.

-## Usage Rules

-Certification: [Vectric VCarve Pro design class](https://seattlemakers.org/catalog#vcarve) and [CNC-Mill machine certification](https://seattlemakers.org/catalog#CNCcert) are both required in order to use the machine solo.

-## Pricing

-Time on this machine will be charged in 30-minute increments.
-[Buy time](https://seattlemakers.org/store/items/machine-time/) and [schedule time](https://seattlemakers.org/schedule/) on the Seattle Makers website.

 ## Designing and Milling your project